TheTributeCommunity/fesbal-frontend/CONTRIBUTING.md

 Make sure that you describe your change thoroughly in the PR body, adding references for any related issues and links to any resource that helps clarifying the intent and goals of the change.

-When you submit a PR to the Booster repository:
+When you submit a PR to a Tribute repository:

 - Your code will be reviewed by one or two people.
 Clarifications or improvements might be asked, and they reserve the right to close any PR that do not meet the project quality standards, goals or philosophy, so it's always a good idea to discuss your plans in an issue or the Spectrum channel before committing to significant changes.
 - Code must be mergeable and all conflicts solved before merging it.